digitallawyer/openlegaldictionary/_definitions/demi.md

 ---
 title: Demi
 permalink: "/definitions/demi.html"
 body: French.
 Half; the half.
-Used chiefly ln composition
+Used chiefly in composition
 published_at: '2018-07-07'
 layout: post
 ---